Electric Motors and Drives (EMD)

 Transense has partnered with McLaren Applied for Motorsport torque-sensing systems.

-The electronics reader developed by Transense can wirelessly measure up to five resonant frequencies of the SAW sensing elements.
 A key component of the reader is a Radio Frequency Application-Specific Integrated Circuit (RF ASIC) developed by Transense, which allows a very fast and accurate measurement of the SAW resonant frequencies and reduces the size and cost of the electronics to a level acceptable for high-volume applications.
 Apart from the RF ASIC, there is another key component, a Digital Signal Processor (DSP) to control the operation of the transceiver, perform spectral analysis of the SAW response, and calculate strain/torque/pressure and temperature.

 The standard Transense SAW electronics reader has both analogue and digital CAN and SPI outputs transmitting data up to 6.67 kHz.
 The accuracy of the frequency measurement is better than 1 kHz at 430 MHz.